 - The interest rate on your Consolidation Loan is a fixed rate for the life of the loan.
-Your rate will be the weighted average of the loans you are consolidating, rounded up to the nearest 1/8th of one whole percent, not to exceed 8.25 percent.
+Your rate will be the weighted average of the loans you are consolidating, rounded up to the nearest 1/8th of one whole percent.

 - The consolidation rate may result in a slightly higher rate, since it's rounded up to the nearest 1/8th of one percent.
 On the other hand, if the loans you consolidate have a variable rate that is set to increase, you can lock in a lower, fixed rate.

 - Your loan holder may offer a reduction in the interest rate if you make on-time, electronic payments (direct debit).
 It's always a good idea to ask your loan holder about these and any other discounts.

 - No interest accrues on loans made on or after October 1, 2008 (or on the portion of a Direct Consolidation Loan used to repay such a loan) for military borrowers serving in an area of hostilities.